sweves/collab-web-underground-fa19/assignments/01-map-project/README.md

 In class: setup project repo and get started with static web content on the boards

-`action items` design map and host on github project page & submit url on canvas
+`action items` design map and host on github project page

 ### Phase 2